 To organize your trip to Ladakh, book a taxi, rent a bike, or get the best hotel rates, you can contact Kunal @ 9910402252.
 From luxurious hotels to budget stays, he can help get you the best rates possible.

 I will recommend taking a look at the video below to get an idea of how the village of Karzok looks.
 I have also recorded several guest houses and homestays here in this video along with several other important details.

 About Tso Moriri Lake – Karzok

 As more and more people are visiting Ladakh each year now, some of the lesser-known and offbeat places have also started getting a lot of attention.
-One of such places is the Tso Moriri Lake and the village of Karzok that is located on its banks.
+One such place is the Tso Moriri Lake and the village of Karzok which is located on its banks.

 Pangong Tso is bigger in size than Tso Moriri but is divided between India and China.
 This makes Tso Moriri the largest of all the high-altitude lakes entirely within India.
 The lake is about 26 kilometers in length and 3 to 5 kilometers in width.

 Also Read: When is the Best time to visit Leh Ladakh

 Guest Houses, Camp Sites, and Hotels at Tso Moriri